atmelcorp/sam-ba/README.md

-Atmel SAM-BA
+Microchip SAM-BA
 ------------

 # Overview

-This repository contains the sources of the Atmel SAM-BA tool.
+This repository contains the sources of the Microchip SAM-BA tool.

 This tool is built using Qt5 and is command-line only for now.